 Got any of these pregnancy symptoms?
-Anemia, Backache, Constipation, Heartburn, Itchy Skin, Leg Cramps, and Swelling in pregnancy!
+Anemia, Backache, Constipation, Heartburn, Itchy Skin, Leg Cramps, and Swelling in Pregnancy!
 This list comprises the most common pregnancy discomforts and complaints.
 Take heart, there are remedies for every one of them.
 Furthermore, these tips and tricks are easy to implement.

 Anemia and Fatigue in Pregnancy: